tiiuae/ghaf/docs/src/technologies/nvidia_virtualization_bpmp.md

 <!--
-    Copyright 2022-2023 TII (SSRC) and the Ghaf contributors
+    Copyright 2022-2024 TII (SSRC) and the Ghaf contributors
     SPDX-License-Identifier: CC-BY-SA-4.0
 -->

 # NVIDIA Jetson AGX Orin: Boot and Power Management Processor Virtualization

-## Introduction
+Boot and Power Management Processor (BPMP) is the NVIDIA processor, which is designed for booting process handling and offloading the power management, clock management, and reset control tasks from the CPU.

-Boot and Power Management Processor (BPMP) virtualization on the NVIDIA Jetson AGX Orin involves enabling virtual machines (VMs) to access specific BPMP resources.
+The BPMP virtualization on the NVIDIA Jetson AGX Orin involves enabling VMs to access specific BPMP resources.
 This capability is crucial for passing through platform devices where control over resets and clocks configurations is required.

 ## Architectural Overview

-- **Resource Access**: BPMP virtualization allows VMs to access and manage resources such as device clocks and resets.
+* **Resource Access**: The BPMP virtualization allows VMs to access and manage resources such as device clocks and resets.
-- **Foundation for Device Virtualization**: This setup lays the groundwork for future virtualization of more complex devices like GPUs.
+* **Foundation for Device Virtualization**: This setup lays the groundwork for future virtualization of more complex devices like GPUs.
-- **Module Introduction**: A new `virtualization` module is introduced, divided into `common` and `host` modules, with a plan to add a `guest` module for NixOS-based guests.
+* **Module Introduction**: A new `virtualization` module is introduced, divided into `common` and `host` modules with a plan to add a `guest` module for NixOS-based guests.
-- **Device Tree Configurations**: Modifications are made via patching to support virtualization features.
+* **Device Tree Configurations**: Modifications are made with patching to support virtualization features.
-- **Compatibility**: The current implementation supports a Ghaf host with an Ubuntu guest.
+* **Compatibility**: The current implementation supports a Ghaf host with an Ubuntu guest.

 ## Use Cases

-The current implementation includes a host configuration for UARTA passthrough as a test case, demonstrating the practical application of BPMP virtualization.
-Current implementation still requires a manuall built Ubuntu guest.
+The current implementation includes a host configuration for the UARTA passthrough as a test case demonstrating the practical application of the BPMP virtualization.
+At the same time, the current implementation still requires manually built Ubuntu guest.
 Work continues to integrate `microvm.nix` declared guest that supports NVIDIA BPMP virtualization with the UARTA passthrough demo.
-In general, this is work is important for future NVIDIA Jetson platform bus GPU passthrough.
-With this feature, it is possible to virtualize NVIDIA Jetson integrated GPU connected to platform bus.
+This work is generally important for future NVIDIA Jetson platform bus GPU passthrough.
+With this feature it is possible to virtualize the NVIDIA-Jetson-integrated GPU connected to the platform bus.

-## Instructions for Using BPMP Virtualization Options on NVIDIA Jetson AGX Orin
+## Using BPMP Virtualization Options on NVIDIA Jetson AGX Orin

-1. Enable NVIDIA BPMP virtualization on Ghaf host for a NVIDIA Jetson-target using the following configuration options:
+1. Enable NVIDIA BPMP virtualization on a Ghaf host for an NVIDIA Jetson-target using the following configuration options:

 ```nix
   hardware.nvidia = {